-To strengthen services using improvement cycles, Homeless Programs Office (HPO) is implementing Continuous Quality Improvement practice.
+To strengthen services using improvement cycles, Homeless Programs Office (HPO), the largest contractor for homeless services in the state, is implementing Continuous Quality Improvement practice.
 Teams continue to leverage digital technology for strengthened internal communication and information sharing.
 There is an opportunity to build a unified external communications plan to share progress and engage the public in participating in the solution.